April in the rhythm of TCM: Kickstart your spring energy and new beginning

 Manifestation of emotion: internal tension, pressure, impatience, irritability or suppressed tension

-Natural body need: release of stagnation (movement, emotions), lightness (diet and routine), space and flexibility, regular exercise and outdoor activity
+release of stagnation (movement, emotions), lightness (diet and routine), space and flexibility, regular exercise and time outdoors

-Why the liver is important in April according to TCM
+Why are the Liver and Gallbladder so important in April according to TCM

-The liver is most active during this period, but also more sensitive to imbalance.
-How it manages its function can therefore significantly reflect how we feel physically and mentally in April.
+The Liver and Gallbladder are most active during this period, but also more sensitive to imbalance.
+How well they perform their function can therefore significantly reflect how we feel physically and mentally in April.

-The liver is often referred to as the "body's commanding general".
-It is related to the smooth flow of energy, and its balance affects not only physical processes but also our psyche, decision-making ability, and inner stability.
+The Liver is often referred to as the "body's commanding general".
+It is associated with the smooth flow of energy, and its balance affects not only physical processes but also our psyche, decision-making ability, and inner stability.
 If everything is in harmony, energy flows freely and naturally.
 If not, it can accumulate, leading to tension.

-From a TCM perspective, the liver is one of the most important metabolic organs.
+From a TCM perspective, the Liver is one of the most important metabolic organs.
 It participates in nutrient processing, energy storage, and the breakdown of substances that enter the body from outside.
-This is why it is more burdened after the winter period, when the diet tends to be heavier and the routine calmer.
-April thus provides an ideal opportunity to pay more attention to it.
+This is why, after the winter period, when the diet tends to be heavier and the routine calmer, it is more burdened.
+April thus provides an ideal opportunity to pay it more attention.

 How you might feel in April

-April isn't just about an influx of energy and enthusiasm for new beginnings.
+April doesn't have to be just about an influx of energy and enthusiasm for new beginnings.
 Along with the rising spring energy, internal pressure can also appear.
-If energy doesn't have space to flow freely, it starts to accumulate, and this quickly affects both the psyche and the body.
+If energy doesn't have space to flow freely, it will start to accumulate, and this will quickly manifest in both the psyche and the body.

 Support your body and mind in April according to TCM